Patrick Moylett: During "the Emergency" Period

 In 1930 Moylett and his family moved to Dublin, and by 1940 his political activities in the city had become a concern for the Gardai.
 Moylett had begun moving in anti-semitic, pro-German far-right politic circles while in Dublin, engaging with the likes of Gearóid Ó Cuinneagáin and George Griffith.
 Indeed alongside Griffith Moylett was deeply involved with the founding of the People's National Party, an explicitly anti-Jewish Pro-Nazi party whose membership overlapped greatly with that of the Irish Friends of Germany.
 Moylett only left the People's National Party when in October 1939 he was expelled from the party and his position as treasurer on charges of embezzling party funds.
-In 1941 he continued to support these far-right groups when he aided Ó Cuinneagáin in setting up the Youth Ireland Association, a group gathered to fight "a campaign against the Jews and Freemasons, also against all cosmopolitan agenda".
-When the group was found to be stealing guns from army reservists the Gardai had enough and shut the group down in September 1942.
+In 1941 he continued to support these far-right groups when he aided the Republican activist Séamus G. Ó Ceallaigh in setting up the Young Ireland Association, an organisation with the stated purpose of waging "a campaign against the Jews and Freemasons, also against all cosmopolitan agenda [sic]".
+When the group was found to be stealing guns from army reservists the Gardaí lost patience with it and shut the group down by interning its leaders in September 1942.